nadyahoesin/hello-advprog/README.md

 # Reflection

-### Milestone 1: Single threaded web server
+### Milestone 1: Single-threaded web server

-This milestone is for successfully building a single threaded web server that clients can connect to but isn't yet sending any data back.
+This milestone is for successfully building a single-threaded web server that clients can connect to but isn't yet sending any data back.
 We did this by firstly creating an instance of [`TcpListener`](https://doc.rust-lang.org/std/net/struct.TcpListener.html) that is bound to the local address `127.0.0.1:7878`.
 The method `incoming` on the listener returns an iterator over incoming TCP streams.
 Each streams represent a connection between the client and the server.
 We iterate over these streams to call our `handle_connection` function on them.

 The `handle_connection` function will first create a [`BufReader`](https://doc.rust-lang.org/std/io/struct.BufReader.html) instance from the input stream. `BufReader` is a struct that creates a buffer to any reader.
 The reason it's preferred to use a buffer rather than directly working with the reader is because every call to read on `TcpStream` results in a system call, which could be excessively inefficient.
 We then use a series of method to convert this buffer into an iterator over the lines in the buffer (`lines`), map those lines to their values rather than in `Result` structs (`map`), and take lines until we get a line that is the empty string (`take_while`).
 Finally, we print these lines out using debug formatting to examine them.